dragoncoder047/blog/aaaa/programming/c/pickles.md

 baz
 ```

-This saves a line, and it looks a lot cleaner.
+This saves a line, and it looks a lot cleaner (and a lot more like Python).
 An interesting side effect is that you can append a "block" to the end of any function, and it will take it as a string.
 So you coule write this:

 ```tcl
 print: